Silverback-Stack/WebGrapher/docs/README.md

 ---

+## Core Characteristics

+- **Distributed**
+  Services operate independently and coordinate asynchronously.

+- **Scalable**
+  Services scale horizontally without coordination or shared runtime state.

+- **Event-Driven**
+  Events are the primary mechanism for communication and workflow progression.

+- **Stateless**
+  Service instances retain no in-memory workflow or session state.

+- **Single Responsibility**
+  Each microservice encapsulates a narrowly defined concern.

+- **Technology-Agnostic**
+  Service logic is decoupled from infrastructure and deployment technology.

+---

 ## Architecture at a Glance

 The system is composed of autonomous components that communicate **only through events**.
 There are no direct synchronous calls between services — all coordination happens via an event bus and pub/sub mechanisms.